Pink Floyd: 2022–present: "Hey, Hey, Rise Up!" and conflicts

 Mason said in 2018 that, while he remained close to Gilmour and Waters, the two remained "at loggerheads".
 A remixed version of Animals was delayed until 2022 after Gilmour and Waters could not agree on the liner notes.
 In a public statement, Waters accused Gilmour of attempting to steal credit and complained that Gilmour would not allow him to use Pink Floyd's website and social media channels.
 Rolling Stone noted that the pair seemed "to have hit yet another low point in their relationship".

 Andriy Khlyvnyuk, whose vocals are featured in "Hey, Hey, Rise Up!"

-In March 2022, Gilmour and Mason reunited as Pink Floyd, alongside Pratt and the keyboardist Nitin Sawhney, to record the single "Hey, Hey, Rise Up!", protesting Russian's invasion of Ukraine that February.
+In March 2022, Gilmour and Mason reunited as Pink Floyd, alongside Pratt and the keyboardist Nitin Sawhney, to record the single "Hey, Hey, Rise Up!", protesting the Russian invasion of Ukraine that February.
 It features vocals by the BoomBox singer Andriy Khlyvnyuk, taken from an Instagram video of Khlyvnyuk singing the 1914 Ukrainian anthem "Oh, the Red Viburnum in the Meadow" in Kyiv.
 Gilmour described Khlyvnyuk's performance as "a powerful moment that made me want to put it to music".
 "Hey, Hey, Rise Up!" was released on 8 April, with proceeds going to Ukrainian Humanitarian Relief.
 Gilmour said the war had inspired him to release new music as Pink Floyd as he felt it was important to raise awareness in support of Ukraine.
 Asked whether he was considering more Pink Floyd music, Gilmour said the single was a "one-off".